eclipse-hono/hono/site/documentation/content/user-guide/http-adapter.md

   * (optional) `content-type`: A media type describing the semantics and format of payload contained in the response body.
 This header will only be present if the response contains a command to be executed by the device which requires input data.
   * (optional) `hono-command`: The name of the command to execute.
 This header will only be present if the response contains a command to be executed by the device.
   * (optional) `hono-cmd-req-id`: An identifier that the device must include in its response to a command.
 This header will only be present if the response contains a command to be executed by the device.
+  * (optional) `hono-cmd-target-device`: The id of the device that shall execute the command.
+This header will only be present if the response contains a command to be executed by the device.
 * Response Body:
   * (optional) Arbitrary data serving as input to a command to be executed by the device, if status code is 200.
   * (optional) Error details, if status code is >= 400.